Bachelor of Science in Health Education

 Foundation (13 units)

-The following foundation courses or their equivalents must be completed prior to graduation, and preferably prior to one’s junior year and beginning the upper-division Health Education major required courses.
+The following foundation courses or their equivalents must be completed prior to graduation, and preferably prior to one’s junior year and beginning the upper-division Public Health major required courses.
 Students entering from the community college system, or other four-year universities, should have their transcripts evaluated by a Department of Public Health advisor to receive credit for equivalent foundation courses taken elsewhere.
-All Health Education majors should follow the roadmap as closely as possible to ensure proper sequencing of major courses.
+All Public Health majors should follow the roadmap as closely as possible to ensure proper sequencing of major courses.

 |BIOL 100||Human Biology||3|